【Header starts here.】

 Futaba Museum Combination 320 yen 160 yen

-Note:Junior high school students and younger children is free.
+Note:Junior high school students and younger children are free.

 Note:Individuals with a physical handbook is free.